 Need help with yard work?
 Enlist your dog.
 Think of easy chores for her to do, perhaps fetching a small tool, such as a hand trowel.
 Large breeds can be taught to pull small carts to help move soil, plant trimmings and other garden material (be sure not to overload the cart).
 Help with digging?
 Great for dogs who are trained to dig on request; dogs have also been known to help turn the compost!

 Keep pet waste out of landfills and waterways.

 Want to make a dog-loving environmentalist’s heart sink?
 Collect dog poop in non-degradable plastic and pitch it into the garbage.
 Or worse, leave it; uncollected waste is not only a source of bacteria, but also may contain chemicals from canine medications that can be washed into local waterways.
 Luckily, there are other options.

 Consider installing an underground pet-waste digester.
 These devices, such as the Doggy Dooley, work like small septic systems and involve minimum hassle.
-Find step-by-step instructions for making and installing a DIY version at TheBark.com/green.
-City dwellers without yards might want to try flushable poop bags, reportedly safe for pipes or septic systems.
+Find step-by-step instructions for making and installing a DIY version here.
+City dwellers without yards might want to try flushable poop bags.
+(Caveat: Not recommended for septic systems or for sewage pipes that have been invaded by roots.)
 Once flushed, dog waste is processed along with human waste in your local sewage-treatment facility.

 Some municipalities do their part.
 If you live in a progressive enclave like Cambridge, Mass. (and someday, Gilbert, Ariz.), your dog’s poop might be converted to methane and used as a power source.
 The Tompkins County off-leash area in Ithaca, N.Y., provides bio bags for collection and a poop-composting program.